 It's the Warriors' largest deal, in terms of total players, since a nine-man deal that netted them Nick Van Exel in August 2003 and by far the biggest move of Mullin's three-year career.

 In one bold stroke, Mullin divested his team of three players he had either drafted in the topfrom Sports 1

 10 (Diogu) or lavished with pricey contract extensions (Murphy and Dunleavy).
 In their place, he added an athletic, skilled pair of frontcourt players in the form of 6-foot-9 Harrington and 6-foot-8 Jackson, a solid backup point guard in Jasikevicius and a potential diamond in the rough in Powell.

 "Chris and I have been talking about the change we need to make on the team for a long time," Warriors coach Don Nelson said.
-"I've known for a long time that we probably need to do something."

 Not just something, but something good.
 The Warriors may not be getting the Kevin Garnett-style star fans coveted, but they got out from under the onerous deals of Dunleavy and Murphy who are still due a combined $87.8 million on contracts that run through the 2010-11 season without giving up guard Jason Richardson or youngsters Monta Ellis or Andris Biedrins.

 "We do feel good about it, retaining the guys we did and adding the players that we will," Mullin said.
 "I think with the players we acquired, style of play is a big consideration, and we feel they will flourish."

 The Warriors will save at least $32.4 million over the next 51/2 seasons, assuming they were going to extend Diogu's rookie contract to its end.
 And that figure could climb to $46.4 million if Jasikevicius and Harrington opt out of the final seasons of their deals.